octonato/hello-lagom-akka-cluster-test/README.md

   ./say-hello.sh 9001
 ```

 Console output must be distributed.
-Some entities will stay in 1.3.10, other will have moved to 1.4.0-M3
+Some entities will stay in 1.3.10, others will have moved to 1.4.0-M3

  Http output will be:
  ```